rasmus-kirk/nixarr/docs/wiki/examples/example-2/index.md

 ---
-title: Example Configuration where Port Forwarding is not an Option
+title: Example Configuration Where Port Forwarding Is Not an Option
 ---

 An example where port forwarding is not an option.
 This is useful if,